TOGoS/Scratch38-S0015/DEVLOG.md

 seems much more straightforward.
 I might want to simplify from that somewhat, maybe remove the `.then` method which makes the things look like promises, which could confuse promisey code that tries to deal with them.

+### A more traditional approach

+`tuidemo3.ts` works in a more traditional object-oriented/procedural way.

+An app instance is constructed and spawned by giving it a 'context', which is for now just a handler of `Renderable`s.
+But later a context might include accessors for other bits of the environment.

+A `runTuiApp` function takes an app constructor, creates subsystems for handling input and output, switches things to 'TUI mode' (`input.setRaw(true)`, switch terminal to alternate buffer), spawns the app instance, `wait()`s for it to exit, and then switches back out of TUI mode.

+I was able to write this in only a couple of hours, including some refactoring of and new functions for drawing to `TextRaster2`s.
+I think it's a better way than that iterable stuff.